click

 Before the reception, everyone had a chance to go swimming with friends one last time.
 Our closing reception was a smash once again and even included ice cream!

 How does the week of SibDays always go so fast?
 Everyone enjoyed “Every Day’s a SibDay!”
 Some of the favorites included swimming, Curt’s Carnival, Zoozort, and meeting new friends.
-We hope to see you all next year during our SibShops and SibDays!
+We hope to see you all next year during our SIBshop and SibDays!

 Photos from Yesterday (Thursday!)